debakkerb/research/shared_vpc_private_gke/README.md

 **Example**

 - 500 nodes: /23, which gives you 508 IP addresses (4 are reserved).
-- 500 x 256 (110 pods per node) = 128.000 IP addresses for the secondary range.
+- 500 x 256 (110 pods per node, /24 per node) = 128.000 IP addresses for the secondary range.
 Which means we need a **/15** for the Pod IP ranges.
 - Services: If you want to run 1500 services, you need to provision a **/21** address block as secondary range.

 As you can see, these address blocks are quite large.
 You need to do your due diligence to ensure that you don't overprovision or underprovision.
 You can always increase the IP range of a subnet or secondary alias, but changing it completely will result in the subnet to be recreated.